GutoAielo/GutoAielo/README.md

 Front-end developer entry level.

 #### Fun facts
-- I am a musician and have been a part of a band in the past with @emunhoz.
+- I´m a drummer and have been a part of a band with @emunhoz called Orckout.
+Now I´m a drummer of All Is Allowed.

 #### Find me